-- (3) The service fee applicable to the unaccompanied minors' service is \$100 per flight segment.
-Fees are non-refundable and subject to applicable taxes. - E. Conditions of Application of Unaccompanied Minor Service - (1) Registration for the unaccompanied minor service must be made at least 24 hours prior to departure. - (2) The minor must be brought to the airport of departure by a parent or responsible adult who remains with the minor until carrier starts providing supervision, and must remain at the airport until the flight has departed in case a schedule irregularity occurs.
-The parent or responsible adult must furnish the carrier with satisfactory evidence that the minor will be met by another parent or responsible adult showing photo identification, upon deplaning at his destination.
-Children of ages 8 to 11 are not accepted if the flight on which the child holds a reservation is not expected to terminate at his/her destination. - (3) Carrier will provide supervision for the minor from the time of boarding or check-in, where applicable, until the minor is met at destination by a parent or a responsible adult showing photo identification, as identified in the above paragraph. - Exception: Carrier will not provide in-cabin supervision on beech aircraft, as there is no flight attendant on such aircraft type.
-Unaccompanied minor service is available only for transportation on non-stop flights operated by Air Canada, Air Canada Rouge or Air Canada Express carriers, and not available for connections or multi-leg itineraries. - (4) Medical Conditions

-Children with medical conditions may not be accepted for travel as an unaccompanied minor.
-Medical approval from Air Canada medical officer is required for any unaccompanied minor service to be offered to a minor with a medical condition, including customers with disabilities or severe allergies - see RULE 40 - PASSENGERS WITH DISABILITY.
-A child with severe allergy may not be accepted for travel as an unaccompanied minor.
+- minimum of 0% to a maximum of 18%), based on the itinerary.
+The fee is non-refundable. - (3) Registration for the unaccompanied minor service must be made at least 24 hours prior to departure. - (4) At the airport of departure, a parent or responsible adult must remain with the minor until the carrier starts providing supervision and must remain at the airport until the flight has departed in case a Schedule Irregularity or denied boarding occurs.
+The parent or responsible adult must provide Air Canada with satisfactory evidence that the minor will be met by another parent or responsible adult showing photo identification to confirm their identity at the airport of arrival. - (5) The carrier will provide supervision for the minor from the time of boarding or checkin, where applicable, until the minor is met at destination by a parent or a responsible adult showing photo identification. - Exception: The carrier will not provide in-cabin supervision on Beech aircraft, as there is no flight attendant on such aircraft type. - (6) Medical conditions: Minors with medical conditions (such as disabilities or severe allergies) may be accepted for travel as an unaccompanied minor subject to medical approval from an Air Canada medical officer.
+See RULE 40 PASSENGERS WITH A DISABILITY.
+A child with severe allergy cannot be accepted for travel as an unaccompanied minor.

-F. Limited responsibilities of Carrier
+G. Limited responsibilities of the carrier

-With the exception of the service specifically provided to an unaccompanied minor in this rule, carrier will not assume any financial or guardianship responsibilities for unaccompanied minor beyond those applicable to an adult passenger.
+With the exception of the service specifically provided to an unaccompanied minor in this rule, the carrier will not assume any financial or guardianship responsibilities for unaccompanied minors beyond those applicable to an adult passenger.